 Free dance class for children with special needs (including dancewear, shoes and fees) covered by generous donations of community members and families of typical students.

 Dance and musical theater program for kids 5–17 customized to fit a child’s needs.
 Inclusive and reverse mainstream classes are led by faculty trained by Dr. Erin Zwahlen, BCBA and Executive Director of the ABA Education Foundation.
 Students are assessed to discern the level of support needed to participate in class.
 Scholarships available.

 Group swim instruction (3:1) for infants through adults designed to stimulate brain development while improving social and gross motor skills.
 Instructors with special needs training teach in a salt-purified pool.

 For individuals with intellectual disabilities.
 Develops stage presence, comedy improvisation, reading and memorizing scripts, costuming, and working as a team.
 North Park Vaudeville & Candy Shoppe

-Dedicated monthly session for jumpers with special needs; music is played at a lower volume and the park’s atmosphere is calmer.
+“A Special Time for You” is a monthly session for jumpers with special needs; music is played at a lower volume and the park’s atmosphere is calmer.
 One parent/guardian can support jumpers on the trampoline for free.
-Siblings welcome.

-Fully ADA accessible, 1,100 linear foot loop in the Black Mountain Regional Park offers amazing views and park space for people with mobility issues.
-Features interpretative signage and shade structures with space
+Fully ADA-accessible loop in Black Mountain Regional Park offers amazing views and park space for people with mobility issues.
+Features interpretative signage and shade structures.

 Miner’s Ridge Loop Parking Area